10 week course in Poole

 Philosophy aims to set you free.
 Free from pressures and worries, free from limiting ways of thinking, free to grow and be yourself.

-Take your first steps to freedom with our 10 week course.
+Take your first steps to freedom with our Introductory course at a choice of locations:

 Peace of Mind